hazelcast/hazelcast-jet-reference-manual/docs/500_Hazelcast_Jet_102_-_Trade_Monitoring_Streaming_Job/100_The_Stream-Processing_DAG_and_Code.md

 may wonder how that works with punctuation items, since

-1. their type is different from the "main" stream item type and they don't have a partitioning key
+1. their type is different from the "main" stream item type and they don't have a partitioning key,
 2. each of them must reach all downstream processors.

 It turns out that Jet must treat them as a special case: regardless of